IlyaSamoylov45/jishocaller/README.md

 # JISHOCALLER
-Simple program that calls Jisho word search API and returns list of search results for the given word.
+Simple program that wraps the Jisho word search API and returns list of search results for the given word.